apache/yunikorn-site/docs/api/scheduler.md

 **Code** : `500 Internal Server Error`

-### Get specific user usage tracking information
+### Single user

-Fetch specific user usage given a Partition and displays general information about the users managed by YuniKorn.
-In case the username contains any special characters, it needs to be url escaped to avoid issues.
+Fetch the specified user given a Partition and displays usage and quota information for the user.
+All queues in the hierarchy tracking the user will be included.

 **URL** : `/ws/v1/partition/{partitionName}/usage/user/{userName}`